Can you split payment on DoorDash? The short answer: not directly

 Every limitation of DoorDash’s group ordering maps to a specific behavioral economics finding — and a specific design decision.

-Hosts absorb 100% of fees that should be shared (Adams, equity theory)splitty distributes fees proportionally based on each person’s order size
+Host-loaded fee splits feel unfair (Adams, equity theory)splitty distributes fees proportionally based on each person’s order size

 Working memory can’t handle 10+ line items (Miller, 1956)Receipt scanning captures every line item automatically — no manual entry